daidodo/format-imports/README.md

 ### Added

-- Config `wrappingStyle` which can be either the preset style `"prettier"` or an object of:
+- Config `wrappingStyle` which can be either a preset style `"prettier"` or an object of:
   - `maxBindingNamesPerLine`
   - `maxDefaultAndBindingNamesPerLine`
   - `maxExportNamesPerLine`